JoonasSa/regex/docs/definition.md

 ## Using the program

 The program takes a regex or a string as an input.
-The regexes are used to contruct NFA's and input strings are match against a regex (the last one construted or any if I have the time to implement this).
+The regexes are used to contruct NFA's.
+The input string is matched against a regex (the last one constructed or any older regex if I have the time to implement this).
+The program outputs a boolean telling if the string was matched and the run times for all of the different parts of the process.

 ## Target time and space complexity